byrd-laif/soilMakers/readme.md

 [**Life*Styles* For Change ~ Becoming a part of the circle of life.**](./lifeStylesForChange/lifeStylesForChangeIntro.md)

-#### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
-Soil Makers; cultivating an ally, bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

-*A mutually beneficial; 'symbiotic legacy venture' with Mother Earth.
-An Eco system that operates to deliver a positive bio-logical impact; symbiotically profiting through seeding the soil, the Womb of Mother Earth.*

-*An opportunity for the creation of something new and beautiful.*
+The *seeds of opportunity;* an awareness, taking the moment and transforming it into a better situation, something new and beautiful.
+Learning to live in the light of Nature.

-Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
-Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.*
+Being responsible stewards of Mother Earth means taking to heart the current planetary healing crisis.
+Accepting this circumstance, *responsibility* then means *ability, an action oriented *authentic response* to the situation as it is *now.*

-The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.

-#### *Environ-Mental Health*
+#### *Environ-Mental Health

-*The ethics of ecology;* Learning to Live in the light of Nature.

-The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
+*The aesthetics of ecology.* The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
 Feelings provide a powerful way of finding out which lifestyle patterns are balanced and which are not.

 #### *Quality Of Life*